botre/anki-decks/src/computer-science.md

 Character string stored as an array containing the characters and terminated with a NUL character.

 The length of a string is found by searching for the (first) NUL.

+## Game dev: delta time

+Describes the time difference between the previous frame that was drawn and the current frame.